MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 1. Use one of the following options to open the Power Automate page on the Microsoft Store:

-    - Open a browser and go directly to the [Power Automate page](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV) of the Microsoft Store.
+    - Open a browser, go directly to the [Power Automate page](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV) of the Microsoft Store, and select **Get in Store app**.

     - Go to the [Power Automate product page](https://flow.microsoft.com/desktop/) and select the appropriate option for installing.

-1. After you've landed on the Power Automate page of the Microsoft Store, select **Get**.
+1. After the Microsoft Store is launched, select **Get**.

 ### Set data collection options